 One of the most popular Python web scraping tools is Beautiful Soup, a Python library that allows you to parse HTML and XML documents.
 Beautiful Soup makes it easy to extract specific pieces of information from web pages, and it can handle many of the quirks and inconsistencies that come with web scraping.

-Another crucial tool for web scraping is a library that manages HTTP communication and the retrieval of HTML documents.
-One widely adopted and straightforward option is the Requests library.
-However, it's important to note that Requests lacks support for asynchronous execution.
-For tasks requiring asynchronous capabilities, consider using either the AIOHTTP or the more recent HTTPX library.
+Another widely adopted tool for web scraping is Requests - a library that manages HTTP communication and the retrieval of HTML documents.
 Python Requests allows you to send HTTP requests extremely easily and comes with a range of helpful features, including handling cookies and authentication.

 In this article, we will explore the basics of web scraping with Beautiful Soup and Requests, covering everything from sending HTTP requests to parsing the resulting HTML and extracting useful data.
 We will also go over how to handle website pagination to extract data from multiple pages.
 Finally, we will explore a few tricks we can use to scrape the web ethically while avoiding getting our scrapers blocked by modern anti-bot protections.